namuan/task-rider/README.md

 ### Development

-You'll need Python3.6+ to run this application.
+You'll need Python3.12+ to run this application.

 The following make commands can be used for setting up virtual env and running the application.

-Setup a new virtual env in venv folder and install all the dependencies listed in requirements/dev.txt
+Setup a new virtual env in `.venv` and install all dependencies from `pyproject.toml`

 ```
 $ make setup